strimzi/proposals/050-Kafka-Node-Pools.md

 ## Not impacted

 This proposal does not impact in any way how the ZooKeeper nodes, Kafka Exporter, Cruise Control or Entity Operator are configured.
-It also does not impact configuration of the `KafkaConnect`, `KafkaBridge` or other custom resources.
+It also does not impact configuration of the `KafkaConnect`, `KafkaBridge` or other custom resources used by Strimzi.
+The _node pool_ concept is plan to be introduced only for Kafka broker nodes.
+There are currently no plans to extend it further to Kafka Connect, Mirror Maker 2, or Bridge.

 ## Rejected alternatives